haarismian/wonderQ/README.md

 Talk about timer and port

 Why I used a hashmap - retrieving and inserting is fast which is key for this case which is important

-Things I know need to be improved when dealing with scale: all of my handlers and routes are in my main server file Separation of layers: controller > service layer > data access layer - abstract wonderqueue into its own class, in production it would likely be in its own server or database because we want it to be permanent storage not volatile role based authentication (write/read access, which queues, are you producer or consumer) - auth0 - havent used it but I hear good things ranges based on timestamps or limits on quantity on the responses on the gets - implementing code